 Many families have plans to pack their bags and hit the road this winter.
 But the slick Michigan highway conditions aren’t the only thing your family should prepare for.

-As a pediatrician, certified child passenger safety (CPS) technician, pediatrician, mother of three and co-author of Heading Home with Your Newborn, Dr. Laura A. Jana recommends the following tips to help families safely enjoy their winter travels.
+As a pediatrician, certified child passenger safety (CPS) technician, pediatrician, mother of three and co-author of Heading Home with Your Newborn, Dr. Laura A. Jana recommends the following tips to help families safely enjoy their winter travel driving and travel experiences.

 1. Choose the right car seat.
 Keep your toddler rear-facing and in a five-point harness for as long as possible – until the child no longer fits within the weight and height limits of the seat.
 Make sure you have a car seat that fits both your car and your child properly.
 Test the seat in your car before purchasing it.